Converting TRS-80 Disks to Virtual (and Back Again if you need it)

 - HxCDrive Emulator Firmware – Can be found http://hxc2001.com/download/floppy_drive_emulator/index.html.

 I am not a fan of Flux readers for rescuing old disks.
 If you just want to read and write disks for a TRS-80 you have right now, then they are a perfectly fine solution.
-But for archiving a disk of unknown quality, I strongly recommend against them.
+But for archiving a disk of unknown quality, I can only recommend the Applesauce.

 Please understand, I have read tens of thousands of disks as of this point.
 I have seen which disk makes are inherently bad (Wabash and CDC top that list), which parts of the world have disks the least likely to be readable (Brazil on top), and all kinds of errors and issues (spikes/erased tracks due to opening the TRS-80 disk drive at the wrong time, extraneous data due to not bulk erasing disks, etc.)